shunfumao/RefShannon/RefShannonManual/readme.md

 This is the core function of RefShannon.
 It reconstructs transcripts from a read alignment file.
 The intermediate result of splice graph files may also be kept.
 <a id='cmd1'></a>
 ~~~
-python refShannon.py --batch -i sam_file -g genome_file [-O out_dir] [-paired] [-target chr] [-N nJobs] [-clear]
+python refShannon.py --batch -i sam_file -g genome_file [-O out_dir] [-paired] [-target chr] [-N nJobs] [-clear] [-F F_val]
 ~~~
 argument | description
 ---- | ----
 -i sam_file | required. specifies the read alignment file to use. sam_file should be in .sam format and is absolute path.
 It can be obtained by aligning single end or pair end reads onto single genome (e.g. chr15.fa) or multi genome (e.g. hg19.fa, containing chr1, chr15 etc).
+We recomend STAR aligner, and for paire-end reads, mate pair alignments are adjacent to each other.
 -g genome_file | required. specifies the genome file to use. genome_file should be in fasta format and is absolute path.
 It can be single genome or multi genome.
 -O out_dir | optional. default is directory of sam_file. specifies the absolute path of output directory.
 Outputs include (1) splice graph, stored in out_dir/intermediate/ (2) transcripts files (reconstructed.fasta, reconstructed.gtf), stored in out_dir/algo_output/.
 -paired | needed if the sam_file is generated from pair end reads.
 -target chr | needed if (1) the sam_file is generated from a multi genome file or (2) the genome_file is multi genome or (3) you hope the output gtf file indicates the target chromosome information.
 For example, if you want to reconstruct transcripts from chr15 (e.g. human chromosome 15), "-target chr15" is needed.
 -N nJobs | optional. defaut is nJobs=1. specifies number of cores to use in parallel.
-GNU parallel needs to be installed.
--clear | optional. when used, files related to splice graph will be deleted.
+-clear | optional. when used, intermediate files (e.g. those related to splice graph) will be deleted.
+-F F_val | optional.
+Default is 0. controls sensitivity and specifity trade-off.
+F is in [0,1] with 0 corresponding to max sensitivity and 1 to min false positive.

 ##### Example <a id='eg1'></a>